naverwhale/whaleos-platform2/crash-reporter/docs/collectors.md

     & `dmesg-efi-*`, and generate a report for each one.
 *   Stack traces created by the kernel are analyzed to create a stack for the server, as well as generate a hash/fingerprint to correlate other reports.
-*   For watchdog resets, we'll first query the eventlog (from [mosys]) to see if the reset was actually due to that.
+*   For watchdog resets, we'll first query the eventlog (from [elogtool]) to see if the reset was actually due to that.
     Normally we'd query the watchdog driver directly, but not all platforms are able to support that properly via the kernel driver.
     We'll create a simpler report using the last snippet of the kernel log from